GLOBAL MARKETS-Stocks mixed, dollar slips on weak U.S. data

 The U.S. Labor Department said its producer price index dropped 1.0 percent in May as energy costs slumped 4.3 percent.

-"PPI is a bit of a surprise and isn't a good sign.
-It continues to chip away at sentiment.
-This won't be well received by the market," Todd Schoenberger, managing principal at the BlackBay Group in New York.

-Oil prices initially rebounded after crude inventories slipped last week less than forecast, while gasoline and distillate stocks fell, offsetting expectations of a build and helping crude oil to trade higher.
-But U.S. crude later fell.
+Oil prices initially rebounded after a report that crude inventories slipped last week less than forecast, while gasoline and distillate stocks fell, offsetting expectations of a build and helping crude oil to trade higher.
+But U.S. crude later fell and settled lower.

 "The market moved higher after the EIA data but the euro's strengthening against the dollar at nearly the same time may have been more responsible for crude's move higher than the data," said Michael Fitzpatrick, editor of industry newsletter Energy Overview in New York.